fadh3r/synchronized_lighting_for_vesc/README.md

 ```
 so **CURRENT_PALLETE_WIDTH** must be equal to number in **[ ]** brackets and count of values in **{ }** brackets.

+7. If you want to change direction of color movement tune "STRIP_DIRECTION" constant in **"main.cpp"**.

 ## To compile this project in Arduino IDE: